 7 Steps that Bring Clarity to Channel Sales and Channel Marketing Programs

-Why do channel partners continue to opt out of sales and marketing programs?
+Why do partners continue to opt out of channel sales and channel marketing programs?

 This question has haunted vendors for generations; it simply doesn’t make sense why channel partners continue to ignore extremely profitable opportunities, especially when the incentive is easily attainable.

 Don’t Have Time to Read this Article Right Now?

 Following are seven things vendors either fail or forget to implement when designing channel sales and channel marketing programs for their partners.

 It may sound obvious, but not including a start date is one of the most common mistakes we see in the channel.
 Think of it as telling a friend it’s going to rain without specifying when or where.